 Plastic is the key technology for achieving a small size, light weight, and low price.
 In the mid-1970s, a project team was established to develop injection molding technologies for engineering plastics.
 The team began researching the switch to plastics for lens barrels.
 They began by making a prototype for a plastic lens barrel, and developed technologies for lens holding mechanisms and mold correction.
 Based on their results, the EP Technology Department was established with the goal of promoting and achieving wide use of plastic technologies.
 The EP Technology Department developed the elemental technologies needed for the Nikon EM and Nikon Series E lenses, namely the high-precision injection molding technologies required for cameras and lenses, as well as the finishing and plating technologies that are indispensable when plastics are used for the exterior parts of cameras and lenses.

-By the time I started at Nikon in 1985, the name of the EP Technology Department had been changed to Machine, Tool and Material Engineering Department, but the fact that I was able to interact with the members of the former EP Technology Department through the development of viewfinder lenses and other optical components was a tremendous asset to me as an engineer.
+By the time I started at Nikon in 1985, EP Technology Department had been merged into Machine, Tool and Material Engineering Department with an organizational change, but the fact that I was able to interact with the members of the former EP Technology Department through the development of viewfinder lenses and other optical components was a tremendous asset to me as an engineer.

 The Nikon EM and the Nikon Series E lenses